DavidSouther/software_craftsmanship/02_functions_arrays_strings/functions/python.md

 this chapter, make sure to save the [`colors.py`][colors.py] file in the same folder.
 You should get the blue box from the HiLo program!

 But now, what else can we get?
-Change the last three lines, and try this:
+Change the last four lines, and try this:

 ```python
 print colors.BLUE